Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds: Manifold-valued metamorphosis model

 The \emph{manifold-valued metamorphosis energy functional~$\boldsymbol{\mathcal{J}}\colon L^2((0,1) \times\domain,\Hadamard)\to[0,\infty]$} is defined as follows

 Here, $\sol(\image)$ is the set of pairs $(v,z) \in L^2((0, 1), \mathcal V) \times L^2((0,1), L^2(\domain))$ such that the flow $Y$ defined by

 satisfies for all $t<s \in [0,1]$ the inequality

-For a given image curve~$t\mapsto\image(t,Y(t,\cdot))$ the associated tangential vectors at different times are in general contained in different tangent spaces.
-In particular, the norm of the material derivative $z$ at time $t$ depends on the image path.
-The definition of the material derivative via the variational inequality~\eqref{eq:ODESys2} avoids this technical difficulty.
-Let us now verify the equivalence of both versions of the metamorphosis model for $\R^C$-valued images.
-In the classical model, the ($C$-dimensional) material derivative $\tilde z$ is defined via the equation
+Let us verify the equivalence of this new relaxed model with the classical metamorphosis model for $\R^C$-valued images.
+In the classical model, the ($C$-dimensional) material derivative $Z$ is defined via the equation

 for all $t<s \in [0,1]$, whereas the scalar material derivative $z$ obeys the inequality